antieau/antieau.github.io/_seminars/202104-crystalline.markdown

 11/08. **Carlos Cortez**.
 Section 4.
 Prismatic $F$-crystals, the definition and all the examples.
 The étale and crystalline realizations.

-11/15.
+11/15. **Elchanan Nafcha**.
 Section 5.
-Prismatic $F$-crystals on perfectoids: Fargues' theorem,
-construction of the functor,  and 3.4 are crucial.
+Prismatic $F$-crystals on perfectoids: Fargues' theorem, construction of the functor,  and 3.4 are crucial.
 Proof of fully faithfulness following [\[2\]](#bms1), Remark 4.29.
 Period rings are used seriously here.
 Proof of the crystalline property 5.3.
 Go through the proof of fully faithfulness in 5.6.

-11/22.
+11/22. **Deven Manam**.
 Sections 6.1 and 6.2.
 Some period sheaves on the quasisyntomic and prismatic sites and the production of crystals from filtered $\varphi$-modules.
 Proof of 6.8.